After having your baby, you can expect some degree of normal vaginal bleeding called lochia.

-What’s Normal Lochia Like?
+What’s Normal Lochia

-Normal lochia changes from dark red (first 3-4 days), pinkish brown (from day 4 – day 10) and whitish yellow (from the day 10 – day 28).
+Normal lochia changes from dark red (first 3-4 days), pinkish brown (from day 4 – day 10) and whitish yellow (from day 10 – day 28).

-In the first 4 days after your baby, you will notice the lochia consists of small clots and you could have pain from womb contractions), bright red blood is not unusual.
+In the first 4 days after your baby, you will notice the lochia consists of small clots, and you could have pain from womb contractions); bright red blood is not unusual.

-Your lochia can get lighter over time; it might also get heavier and look more red when you breast feed.
+Your lochia can get lighter over time; it might also get heavier and look more red when you breastfeed.

-Abnormal Bleeding After ChildBirth
+Abnormal Bleeding After Delivery

 Abnormal bleeding can develop AT ANY time from delivery and up to 12 weeks after birth.